Starting a New Business?

 While the internet contains many great articles and ideas for entrepreneurs, it’s important to talk about your idea with people who can give you sound advice and support.
 In the Colchester Region, there are several organizations you can connect with to discuss your idea.

 • The Truro & Colchester Partnership for Economic Prosperity has a Business Development Officer that can meet with you to discuss your idea.
-Contact Jason Steele to get local, objective (and free) advice.
+Contact David Phillips to get local, objective (and free) advice.

 • Northern Opportunities for Business Ltd. (NOBL) is a local not-for-profit organization that can also help discuss your concept.
 (NOBL is co-located with the Truro & Colchester Partnership at 35 Commercial St., Suite 208).